 The resistance to water penetration calculates the quantity of water that passes through a louver under certain airflow conditions.
 It is the weight of the water that moves through the open air at a defined free area speed.
 The maximum rate of speed is 6.35 m/s 1250 fpm for water penetration.

-CONSIDERATION WHILE SELECTING A LOUVRE
+N WHILE SELECTING A LOUVRE

 When defining three things – louver selection parameters, application design, and local building code design parameters – it is ensured that they are best qualified to choose the right louver model for the application.
 The majority of conventional louvers are tested on the basis of the above criteria for performance: pressure drop, free area, and resistance to water penetration.